From Three Rivers To The Two Rivers: Daniel Henney To Play Lan In Amazon’s Wheel Of Time

 Amazon announced last October that it would be adapting Robert Jordan’s sprawling fantasy epic into a television series.
-Long-awaited by a generation of fantasy fans, Wheel of Time will premiere on Prime in 2021.
+Long-awaited by a generation of fantasy fans, Wheel of Time will premiere on Prime in 2021, and have put out a Wheel of Time teaser.
 The official synopsis indicates that the first season will focus on Moiraine’s search for a foretold hero.
 But a focus on Moiraine inevitably means more screen-time for her Warder – Lan – and the actor portraying him.

 “Set in a sprawling world where magic exists but can only be used by women, the story follows Moiraine.
 A member of the shadowy and influential all-female organization the Aes Sedai.
 She embarks on a dangerous journey with five young men and women… She believes one of them might be the reincarnation of an incredibly powerful individual.
 Prophecies say will either save humanity or destroy it.”